-The Environmental Working Group has released it’s list of dirtiest fruits and vegetables for 2012.
+The Environmental Working Group has released it’s list of dirtiest fruits and vegetables.
 Apples and Celery are considered the two dirtiest.
 The EWG suggests buying these “dirty” products organic, as organic produce is grown using plant or animal materials, instead of chemical.

 Apples and celery are still agriculture’s dirtiest pieces of produce, according to the Environmental Working Group’s annual “Dirty Dozen” report.
 The report names the fruits and vegetables ranking highest in pesticide residue.